 Under the Health and Safety Act 1974 and the Management of Health and Safety at Work Regulations 1999, employers have a general duty to conduct a risk assessment of all the work activities carried out by their employees.
 This involves identifying any hazards and assessing associated risks.
 Employers must take measures to remove any hazards or, where this is not reasonably practicable, to minimise the associated risks.
 There are also specific obligations in relation to the use of display screen equipment (see below).

-At the very least, employers ought to undertake a basic homeworking risk assessment and consider whether there are any risks which arise from the type of work which is being undertaken from home, whether it can be done safely and whether any measures ought to be put in place to protect employees from any risks identified.
-For employees whose work is largely on computers and the telephone the risks are likely to include feelings of isolation, a lack of supervision, physical issues arising from prolonged use of display screen equipment and working long hours and/or inadequate breaks from work.
-Employers should go on to consider whether they can implement any measures to minimise the impact of these risks.
-For example:
+Employers should help employees assess and adapt their working environment by providing guidance and asking them to undertake a homeworking risk assessment.
+This would highlight whether there are any risks which arise from the type of work which is carried out from home, whether it can be done safely and whether any measures ought to be put in place to protect employees from any risks identified.
+For employees whose work is largely on computers and the telephone those risks are likely to include feelings of isolation and disconnection which can result in pressure and stress, a lack of supervision, physical issues arising from prolonged use of display screen equipment and working long hours and/or inadequate breaks from work.
+Measures to minimise the impact of these risks might include:

-- Check that each employee feels the work they are being asked to do at home can be done safely.
+- Checking that each employee feels the work they are being asked to do at home can be done safely.

-- Ensure adequate supervision of junior or less experienced staff members, including new joiners.
+- Ensuring adequate supervision of junior or less experienced staff members, including new joiners.

-- Keep in touch with lone workers, including those working from home, and ensure regular contact to make sure they are healthy and safe.
+- Keeping in touch with lone workers, including those working from home, and ensuring regular contact to make sure they are healthy and safe.
 There will always be greater risks for lone workers with no direct supervision, or anyone to help them if things go wrong.
 This is especially important for new joiners who may struggle to feel integrated.

-- Establish clear expectations on both sides in relation to communications, working hours, availability and so on.
+- Establishing clear expectations on both sides in relation to communications, working hours, availability and so on.

 The Health and Safety (Display Screen Equipment) Regulations 1992 contain specific obligations in relation to display screen equipment (DSE).
 Employers must: